-- U.S. Military ID with your name and photo (address not required).
+- U.S. Military ID, US Dept of Veterans Affairs, or Ohio National Guard card with your name and photo (address not required).

 - Unexpired government ID with your name, current address, and photo.
-Student ID is not accepted.
+A Student ID will not be accepted.

 What does it mean to vote a provisional ballot?

 If you vote a provisional ballot, it means you are casting your vote "provisionally" until election officials can verify your eligibility to vote at that particular precinct in that election.
 It is used to record a vote if a voter's eligibility is in question and you would otherwise not be permitted to vote at your polling place.
 Some examples include a change in address, when voter registration information is not updated, or when the poll list at your voting location has a notation indicating a voting eligibility concern, such as an absentee ballot has already been requested.
 The content of a provisional ballot is no different from a regular ballot.
-If you cast your provisional ballot and provide acceptable proof of identity, you typically do not need to provide any follow-up additional information to the board of elections.
+If you cast your provisional ballot and provide acceptable proof of identity, you typically do not need to provide any follow-up additional information to the Board of Elections.
+If further documentation is required of you, it must be provided be provided.
 For more detailed information on a provisional ballot, please click on the following Ohio Secretary of State page on Provisional Voting.